louiejtaylor/komplexity/README.md

 # Komplexity

 A k-mer-based approach for masking low-complexity sequences.
-See also the [currently faster] sister implemetation in Rust: https://github.com/eclarke/komplexity
+See also the sister implemetation in Rust: https://github.com/eclarke/komplexity

 ## Install